semaphoreci/semaphore/docs/docs/reference/env-vars.md

 :::note

-The variable is *missing* when the workflow is triggered by pushing Git tag.
+The variable is *missing* when the workflow is triggered by pushing the Git tag.

 :::